 The eternal guessing of how something – anything – we say or do is going to be interpreted is exhausting.
 We are worried about what people (that word again) will think.
 How this will reflect on us.
 Whether this will hinder our chances of advancement and if we are reliable.
 We can only feel confident when we know that people (that term) are on our side.

 We can be scared to try anything new for fear of failure.
 Simply want to follow what we think is the acceptable script.
 Following the script gets people ahead.

 In a cruel irony, just as we think that we’ve got the system worked out, the system can change and we are back to working it out all over.

 Furthermore, how we use language matters.
 Using the latest organisational jargon, despite its absurdity at times, shows people (that term again) that we are quick to change and that we’re all in.

 What buzzwords are people saying now?
 Can we still work with someone, or do we collaborate or liaise with them?
 Is it a taskforce or a tiger team we want to get on to?
-Do we still tic tac with someone, or do we connect with them or now loop them in?
-Are we still meant to be across an issue or do we own it or do we now have it gripped up?
+Do we still tic tac with someone, or do we talk to them, or do we connect with them or loop them in or do we reach out?
+Are we still meant to be across an issue while being forward leaning?

 We all want to know where the line is between being seen for being ourselves and doing a good job for our countries making a difference.
 We want to be part of something bigger than ourselves.
 We want our efforts at work to have real impact and make a legacy.
 Yet, here we are, being scared and cautious.
 We fear crossing the line and being seen for being who we are - awesomely skilled humans - and getting it wrong.